-- Acknowledge unique, useful material, but avoid genetic terms like "thank yo for the question".
+2. Acknowledge unique, useful material, but avoid genetic terms like "thank you for the question".

-- Use Tribe gamification methods to improve sense of competition
+7. Use Tribe gamification methods to improve sense of competition:

-Tribe gamification tools allows you to recognize, appreciate, and introduce top contributing community members.
+- Tribe gamification tools allow you to recognize, appreciate, and introduce top contributing community members.
 This is one of the simplest, yet most powerful gamification tools that can incredibly improve the engagement in your community.

-Tribe offers gamification tools such as, Reputation app24, Virtual Currency app25, Reward system, and Badging20 system.
+- Tribe offers gamification tools such as, Reputation app, Virtual Currency app, Reward system, and Badging system.

 Now that you have the right structure for the discussions and you also know how to sustain the discussions, you need to think of how easily they are accessible for your community members?
 We want to make sure that no matter when, but whenever a member comes to the community, there are at leas a couple of very good discussion in the very first page that they can participate in.
 This will bring the high conversion rate into your community.